SuleymanDemirelKazakhstan/final-project-vdios/README.md

-# web-project
+# Pizza House
-another attempt to write something useful
+Project on Node.js.
+Uses the templates to generate the html pages and implements http methods.